sem CLI Reference#

 to create a one-off job that runs without being

-a valid
+with a valid

-YAML file as described in the
+YAML file, as described in the

 Jobs YAML Reference page.